List of Generation Kill characters

-Generation Kill follows the Marines of the 1st Recon Battalion through the first four weeks of the 2003 invasion of Iraq.
+Generation Kill follows United States Marines of the 1st Recon Battalion through the first four weeks of the 2003 invasion of Iraq.
 The characters are drawn from this group of Marines.

+1st Marine Division

 The recurring characters are part of the 1st Marine Division.
 The division is under the command of Major General James "Maddog" Mattis, played by Robert Burke.
 His callsign is "Chaos".